piXelicidio/locas-ants/README.md

 # locas-ants
-A modern Lua remake of my [Ant colony](https://www.youtube.com/watch?v=G5wb4f5n6qQ) simulation from 2003 Delphi 7.
+Is a modern Lua remake of my old [Ant colony](https://www.youtube.com/watch?v=G5wb4f5n6qQ) simulation.

-This is not a translation, is a remake from scratch using free engine Löve2D with friendly and popular Lua language.
+This is not a translation, is a remake from scratch using opensource engine Löve2D with friendly and popular Lua language.

 Last screenshots: